-Net cash provided by operating activities for the year ended December 31, 1997 was \$23.1 million, compared to \$41.9 million for the year ended December 31, 1996.
-This decrease was due to fluctuations in working capital, particularly a reduction of accounts payable balances company-wide and an increase in accounts receivable and unbilled revenue from Brazilian operations, offset by an increase in net income to \$42.7 million for the year ended December 31, 1997 as compared to net income of \$35.9 million in the comparative 1996.
+Net cash used in operating activities for the three months ended March 31, 1998 was \$16.4 million, compared to cash provided of \$18.9 million for the three months ended March 31, 1997.
+This decrease was due to a breakeven result for 1998 absent charges previously discussed, fluctuations in working capital, particularly a reduction of accounts payable balances company-wide and an increase in accounts receivable and unbilled revenue from Brazilian operations.

 Net cash provided by the sale of investments and non-core assets amounted to \$29.6 million for 1997 compared to \$9.4 million for 1996.
-The Company invested cash, net of cash acquired, in acquisitions and investments in unconsolidated companies totaling \$50.2 million during 1997 compared to \$6.2 million in 1996.
+The Company invested cash, net of cash acquired, in acquisitions and investments in unconsolidated companies totaling \$44.6 million during the three months ended March 31, 1998 compared to \$3.9 million during the three months ended March 31, 1997.
 During 1997, the Company made capital expenditures of \$23.6 million, primarily for machinery and equipment used in the production of revenue, compared to \$8.4 million in 1996.